TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 ### Designing Battery Pack (Shape)

 Make up your mind how you want to shape your battery pack before you start.
+There is plenty of space in the lamp housing, but also space restrictions.
 Be certain that your battery pack actually fits into the lamp housing **when the light dome is put back on**.

-Keep in mind that there are extensive power electronics on its bottom that limit the head room.
+I initially did not take into account the extensive power electronics on the bottom side of the light dome that sticks deep into the housing in certain locations, so I had to redesign the shape of my battery pack.
+That was painful, so use scotch tape first to tape the batteries into the desired arrangement, then test your battery pack by putting back the light dome.

+It is crucial that no part of the power electronics touches (or pierces) the batteries since these parts may get hot and need ventilation distance.

 ## Assembly